nadeznamorris/Threat-hunt-The-Broker/README.md

 The attacker accessed the financial document `BACS_Payments_Dec2025.ods` from a network share via `as-pc2`, opening it for editing (evidenced by the LibreOffice lock file `.~lock.BACS_Payments_Dec2025.ods#`).
 Network share content was archived into `Shares.7z` (SHA256: `6886c0a2e59792e69df94d2cf6ae62c2364fda50a23ab44317548895020ab048`) in preparation for exfiltration.
 Finally, the attacker cleared `Security` and `System` event logs via `wevtutil.exe` to hinder forensic investigation.

 ----

+## 3. Recommendations

+### Immediate Actions Needed:

+**1. Isolate all affected systems** — Take as-pc1, as-pc2, and as-srv off the network immediately to prevent further lateral movement, C2 communication, or exfiltration activity.

+**2. Disable and reset compromised accounts** — Disable sophie.turner, david.mitchell, and the newly created svc_backup account.
+Reset passwords for all three and audit any other accounts that may have been accessed or modified during the intrusion window.

+**3. Block C2 domains at the firewall/DNS level** — Immediately blacklist cdn.cloud-endpoint.net and sync.cloud-endpoint.net across all network egress points and DNS resolvers to sever any remaining attacker communication channels

+### Short-term Improvements (1–30 days):

+**1. Remove all attacker persistence mechanisms** — Delete the MicrosoftEdgeUpdateCheck scheduled task, remove RuntimeBroker.exe and AnyDesk.exe from all affected systems, re-disable the built-in Administrator account, and delete the svc_backup local account across the entire as- environment.

+**2. Enforce application whitelisting and block dual-extension executables** — Configure Windows Defender Application Control (WDAC) or AppLocker to prevent execution of files with double extensions such as .pdf.exe.
+Additionally, block or alert on execution of known LOLBins (certutil.exe, wevtutil.exe, reg.exe) when used outside of approved administrative contexts.

+**3. Enforce MFA across all user accounts and remote access methods** — Given that stolen credentials (david.mitchell) were sufficient for successful RDP lateral movement, Multi-Factor Authentication must be enforced on all accounts, particularly for Remote Desktop Protocol and any externally accessible services

+### Long-term Security Enhancements:

+**1. Implement a Privileged Access Management (PAM) solution** — The attacker was able to dump the SAM and SYSTEM hives, harvest credentials, and move laterally using valid accounts with minimal resistance.
+A PAM solution with just-in-time privilege access, credential vaulting, and session recording would significantly limit the blast radius of credential compromise.

+**2. Deploy a network segmentation and zero-trust architecture** — The attacker moved freely from a workstation (as-pc1) to another workstation (as-pc2) and then to the server (as-srv) without any apparent network-level barriers.
+Segmenting workstations from servers and enforcing east-west traffic controls would contain future intrusions to the initial point of compromise.

+**3. Establish a Security Awareness Training programme with phishing and social engineering simulations** — The entire intrusion chain began with a user executing a file named daniel_richardson_cv.pdf.exe.
+Regular training on double-extension tricks, unsolicited CV files, and safe file handling — combined with simulated phishing exercises — would reduce the likelihood of successful initial access via this vector.

+### Detection Improvements:

+**1. Alert on double-extension executable files** — Create detection rules in Microsoft Defender / Sentinel that trigger whenever a file matching the pattern `*.pdf.exe`, `*.doc.exe`, or similar double-extension combinations is created or executed anywhere in the environment.

+**2. Alert on `certutil.exe` used for file downloads** — Any execution of `certutil.exe` with `-urlcache`, `-split`, or `-f` arguments should generate a high-priority alert, as legitimate certificate operations do not require downloading external files.

+**3. Alert on `reg.exe save` targeting SAM or SYSTEM hives** — Execution of `reg.exe` with the `save` argument referencing `SAM`, `SYSTEM`, or `SECURITY` should immediately trigger a critical alert, as this has no legitimate day-to-day use outside of forensic or backup contexts.

+**4. Alert on `notepad.exe` spawned with empty or unusual arguments** — `notepad.exe ""` or `notepad.exe` launched by a non-user process should trigger a process injection alert, as this pattern is a strong indicator of process hollowing.

+**5. Alert on `ClrUnbackedModuleLoaded` events** — This event type is a direct indicator of reflective .NET assembly loading (fileless malware).
+Any occurrence should generate an alert and be automatically correlated with the initiating process for triage.

+**6. Alert on remote access tools installed or executed outside of approved software inventory** — `AnyDesk.exe`, `TeamViewer`, and similar tools should be tracked against an approved software list.
+Any execution outside the approved list should trigger an alert, particularly when downloaded via LOLBins like certutil.exe.

+**7. Alert on scheduled task creation using masquerading names** — Detection rules should flag `schtasks.exe /Create` where the task name closely resembles known Windows or Microsoft product names (e.g. `MicrosoftEdgeUpdateCheck`) but the executing binary path is outside of expected system directories.

+**8. Alert on `wevtutil.exe cl` execution** — Clearing of event logs via `wevtutil` is rarely legitimate outside of authorised maintenance windows.
+Any execution of `wevtutil cl` should generate a critical alert and the cleared log names should be captured for the record.

+**9. Alert on new local account creation via `net.exe /add`** — Creation of local accounts outside of an approved provisioning process should be detected and reviewed immediately.
+Accounts with names resembling service accounts (e.g. `svc_*`) created interactively are a particular red flag.

+**10. Correlate `LogonType 10` (RemoteInteractive) events with prior failed lateral movement attempts** — A successful RDP logon that is preceded by failed `WMIC` or `PsExec` attempts from the same source host within a short time window should trigger a composite lateral movement alert, as this pattern — failed execution attempts followed by RDP success — was the exact sequence observed in this incident.

+---